Skip to Content

 Travel shoes for Morocco

 Flip flops are fine around the pool.
-But you’re going to need someone a little more hardwearing for walking around medinas and exploring Morocco.
+But you’re going to need something a little more hardwearing for walking around medinas and exploring Morocco.

 We love the KEEN sandals.
 They come in both adult and kids sizes.
 Not only are the comfortable and hard-wearing, but they’re also machine washable!
 These are our go-to adventure footwear.